OID Repository

 24. What constraints are imposed to OIDs used in SNMP MIBs (Management Information Bases)?

-The constraints are gathered in Sections 4.6.5, 4.6.6, and Appendix D of IETF RFC 4181 that was published in September 2005.
-That RFC makes references to RFC 2578 Sections 3.5, 3.6, 5.6, 7.10, and RFC 3416, Section 4.1.
-One example of a MIB module whose OID assignments follow the recommended scheme is the POWER-ETHERNET-MIB defined in RFC 3621.
+The constraints are gathered in sections 4.6.5, 4.6.6, and Appendix D of IETF RFC 4181 (updated by RFC 4841) which makes references to IETF RFC 2578, sections 3.5, 3.6, 5.6, 7.10, and RFC 3416, section 4.1.

 - See also question 8.